OVO | Sinking Funds

 Funding the Sinking Fund

-Sinking funds are capitalized directly from issuance proceeds and structured to:
+Sinking funds are capitalized directly from issuance proceeds, including:

 1. Net proceeds from the sale of ABS Notes or Shares.

-2. And applied to multiple classes of institutional and private funds
+2. Allocations across multiple institutional and private fund classes

 Funds are structured to: